THIS ARTICLE WAS CREATED BYÂ http://ncoc.net/ttcrelease

 â€œJust as competitive instincts between Miami and the Twin Cities are brought out by a Dolphins-Vikings game, A Tale of Two Cities can encourage both cities to be stronger,” said NCoC Chairman Michael Weiser, a Miami resident.
 “Such comparisons can encourage healthy competition between American cities to strengthen civic life.”

 A Tale of Two Cities: Civic Engagement in Miami and Minneapolis-St. Paul is the result of collaboration among four partners: the National Conference on Citizenship, The Florida Joint Center for Citizenship, and the Center for Democracy and Citizenship at Augsburg College in Minneapolis.
 The Florida Joint Center for Citizenship is a partnership between the Lou Frey Institute at the University of Central Florida and the Bob Graham Center at the University of Florida.
-Assistance was provided by CIRCLE (The Center for Information and Research on Civic Learning and Engagement) at Tufts University.If you love Soul Of Miami, please consider leaving a testimonial.
+Assistance was provided by CIRCLE (The Center for Information and Research on Civic Learning and Engagement) at Tufts University.Thank you for using Soul Of Miami!